Maid Service

 Encapsulation

-Foam encapsulation use synthetic detergents as a base that will crystallize into powder form when dries.
-Loosened dirt particles in carpet fiber will be encapsulated into powder when the applied cleaning foam dries and, finally, vacuumed or brushed when the foam dries after cleaning.
+Foam encapsulation uses synthetic detergents as a base that crystallise into a powder when dry.
+Loosened dirt particles in carpet fibres will be encapsulated into powder when the applied cleaning foam dries, and the foam will be vacuumed or brushed when it dries after cleaning.

-The foam encapsulation cleaning technique has overtaken carpet shampooing technology as the former uses less water during cleaning which result in shorter drying time compared to the carpet shampooing.
-The foam encapsulation cleaning has received thumbs up by those who advocate using of environmental friendly products because there is less chemical residue left behind after cleaning compared to carpet shampooing.
+The foam encapsulation cleaning technique has overtaken carpet shampooing technology, as it uses less water during cleaning, resulting in shorter drying time.
+The foam encapsulation cleaning has received a thumbs-up from those who advocate for environmentally friendly products because it leaves less chemical residue than carpet shampooing.

-Although encapsulation carpet cleaning has shown good cleaning results, this cleaning method has not been able to thoroughly clean heavy soiling carpet because of the technology’s limitation.
+Although encapsulation carpet cleaning has shown good cleaning results, it has not been able to thoroughly clean heavily soiled carpet due to the technology’s limitations.

 Bonnet Cleaning

-This carpet cleaning produce good surface cleaning result as the process mainly involve cleaning the top part of the carpet fiber using a heavy duty motorized machine with a spinning pad that has been immersed with cleaning solution to absorb dirt from the carpet surface.
+This carpet cleaning produces good surface cleaning results as the process mainly involves cleaning the top part of the carpet fibre using a heavy-duty motorised machine with a spinning pad that has been immersed with cleaning solution to absorb dirt from the carpet surface.

-Bonneting is popular in hotels because it can give a quick fix solution to clean carpet in heavy traffic public area that require carpet to be cleaned without much moisture and can dry quickly to prevent causing inconvenience to hotel guests.
+Bonneting is popular in hotels because it can provide a quick, effective solution for cleaning carpets in high-traffic public areas that require cleaning without much moisture and that dry quickly, preventing inconvenience to hotel guests.

-Because bonneting does not clean carpet deeply, dirt beneath the carpet would emerge back to the surface within short period of time, causing carpet to get soiled again quickly.
-Bonneting also tends to cause accumulation of chemical residue in the carpet as pressure from the heavy machine on the spinning pad push the applied chemical and remaining dirt into the carpet.
+Because bonneting does not clean carpet deeply, dirt beneath the carpet can resurface quickly, causing the carpet to get soiled again.
+Bonneting also tends to cause chemical residue to accumulate in the carpet, as the heavy machine's pressure on the spinning pad pushes the applied chemical and remaining dirt into the carpet.

 Dry Carpet Cleaning

-Dry carpet cleaning or compound cleaning is one of the latest cleaning technology found in the market and has gained increasing popularity and approvals by leading carpet manufacturers because of its effective cleaning performance and convenience as it does not require drying time.
+Dry carpet cleaning, or compound cleaning, is one of the latest cleaning technologies on the market and has gained increasing popularity and approval from leading carpet manufacturers because of its effective cleaning performance and convenience, as it does not require drying time.

-Since dry carpet cleaning technology was invented in 1980s, there are many types of cleaning compound or powders that have been developed in the market.
-As this cleaning technology is considered relatively new compared to other conventional wet carpet cleaning methods that have been trusted and used for decades, many still doubt the effectiveness of this cleaning technology.
+Since dry carpet cleaning technology was invented in the 1980s, there are many types of cleaning compounds or powders that have been developed in the market.
+As this cleaning technology is relatively new compared to conventional wet carpet-cleaning methods that have been trusted and used for decades, many still doubt its effectiveness.

-The highlight of dry carpet cleaning is the application of cleaning compound or powder into the bottom part of carpet using a motorized counter rotating brush machine to open up the carpet fiber and allow the compound to settle inside, resulting in thorough deep carpet cleaning result.
+The highlight of dry carpet cleaning is the application of a cleaning compound or powder into the bottom of the carpet using a motorised counter-rotating brush machine to open the carpet fibres and allow the compound to settle inside, resulting in a thorough deep carpet cleaning.

-Cleaning compound is typically made of biodegradable material that works like micro-sponges, which can effectively absorb dissolved dirt in the carpet and can be removed thoroughly at the end of the cleaning process.
+Cleaning compound is typically made of biodegradable materials that work like micro-sponges, effectively absorbing dissolved dirt in the carpet and allowing it to be removed thoroughly at the end of the cleaning process.

-Different dry carpet cleaning equipment manufacturers differentiate themselves by developing their own cleaning compound or powders formula and customizing their equipment design and function.
+Different dry carpet-cleaning equipment manufacturers differentiate themselves by developing their own cleaning compound or powder formula and by customising their equipment design and function.

-Dry carpet cleaning is safe for all types of carpet and recommended for commercial offices that need to operate 24 hours, 7 days a week, as operation in the office need not be disrupted during the carpet cleaning process.
+Dry carpet cleaning is safe for all types of carpet and recommended for commercial offices that need to operate 24 hours, 7 days a week, as office operations need not be disrupted during the carpet cleaning process.